lizmat/List-MoreUtils/README.md

 Many functions returns either `True` or `False`.
 These are `Bool`ean objects in Perl 6, rather than just `0` or `1`.
 However, if you use a Boolean value in a numeric context, they are silently coerced to 0 and 1.
 So you can still use them in numeric calculations as if they are 0 and 1.

+Some functions return something different in scalar context than in list context.
+Perl 6 doesn't have those concepts.
+Functions that are supposed to return something different in scalar context also accept a `:scalar` named parameter to indicate a scalar context result is required.
+This will be noted with the function in question if that feature is available.

 FUNCTIONS
 =========